Costel Enache

-Constantin "Costel" Enache (born 11 March 1973) is a Romanian football coach and former player, currently a manager.
+Constantin "Costel" Enache (born 11 March 1973) is a Romanian professional football coach and former player, currently in charge of Liga II club FC Bacău.

 Coaching career

 Politehnica Iași

-He was appointed as head coach of Liga II club Politehnica Iași in the summer of 2013, only to be released six months later due to bad results.
+Enache was appointed head coach of Liga II club Politehnica Iași in the summer of 2013, only to be released six months later due to bad results.

 Botoșani

-On 5 June 2017, Enache was appointed as head coach of Liga I club Botoșani.
+On 5 June 2017, Enache was appointed head coach of Liga I club Botoșani.
 On 16 November 2018, Botoșani and Enache mutually agreed to end the coach's contract.

 Astra Giurgiu

-On 17 November 2018, Enache was appointed as head coach of Liga I club Astra Giurgiu.
+On 17 November 2018, Enache was appointed head coach of Liga I club Astra Giurgiu.
 On 13 June 2019, Enache was replaced with Dan Alexa as the head coach of Astra Giurgiu.

 Hermannstadt

-On 17 June 2019, Enache was appointed as head coach of Liga I club Hermannstadt.
+On 17 June 2019, Enache was appointed head coach of Liga I club Hermannstadt.
 On 30 September 2019, Hermannstadt and Enache mutually agreed to end the coach's contract.

 Petrolul Ploiești

-On 17 December 2019, Enache was appointed as head coach of Petrolul Ploiești.
+On 17 December 2019, Enache was appointed head coach of Petrolul Ploiești.